-Ashton Woods USA L.L.C. (the "Company" or "Ashton Woods"), operating as Ashton Woods Homes, is a limited liability company, that through its subsidiaries, designs, builds, and markets detached and attached single-family homes under the Ashton Woods Homes and Starlight Homes brand names.
-The Company offers entry-level, move-up, and multi-move-up homes under the Ashton Woods Homes brand name and offers entry-level homes under the Starlight Homes brand, the Company offers construction and development services specifically tailored to the single-family rental industry under fee arrangements.
+Ashton Woods USA L.L.C. (the "Company" or "Ashton Woods") is a limited liability company, that through its subsidiaries, designs, builds, and markets detached and attached single-family homes under the Ashton Woods Homes and Starlight Homes brand names.
+The Company offers entry-level, move-up, and multi-move-up homes under the Ashton Woods Homes brand name and offers entry-level homes under the Starlight Homes brand name.
+Included under the Starlight Homes brand, the Company offers construction and development services under fee arrangements specifically tailored to the single-family rental industry.
 In addition, the Company sells completed homes under the Starlight Homes brand, which we typically sell under bulk sales agreements, to real estate investors who purchase the homes for use as rental properties.
 We refer to such sales as our wholesale homes sales.
-As of August 31, 2021, the Company had Ashton Woods and Starlight Homes operations in the following markets:
+As of November 30, 2021, the Company had Ashton Woods and Starlight Homes operations in the following markets:

-East: Atlanta, Coastal Carolinas, Orlando, Raleigh, and Southwest Florida

-Central: Austin, Dallas, Houston, Phoenix, and San Antonio
+East:Atlanta, Coastal Carolinas, Orlando, Raleigh, and Southwest FloridaCentral:Austin, Dallas, Houston, Phoenix, and San Antonio